Corona and public transport

-Subsequently we performed scenario-analyses.
-For example: if the clients decide to invest now – how will they be able to reduce costs if less travellers return than anticipated?
+We used these scenarios to answer important questions for the investment decisions.
+For example: if the clients decide to invest now – how will they be able to reduce costs if less travelers return than anticipated?
 Or what are back-up plans if passenger growth is higher than anticipated?
 When do they need to decide on such a back-up plan?

 We summarized the results from our scenario-analyses in comprehensive roadmaps, outlining the decision timeline and showing the interconnectivity of certain decisions.
 Based on these, clients can ensure that decisions will be made right on time: never too late, but often as late as possible to allow for the most informed decision in these uncertain times.
 This gave our clients the much-needed ability to adapt when the situation calls for a change of plans.